jcaledo/MetO_pSTY/README.md

 # MetO_pSTY
-Sulfoxidation coupled to other PTMs
+Sulfoxidation coupled to other PTMs.
+Herein you will find different files